 A key risk affecting the Council relates to its financial position.
 In common with the rest of local government, the Council has seen a reduction in its core funding in recent years.
-However, Richmond, already characterised by historic low levels of Government funding, has been one of the worst hit authorities over this period and is one of the few boroughs potentially affected by the Government's proposal to introduce negative Revenue Support Grant (removed for 2019/20 to 2023/24 but uncertainty remains for future years) i.e., a further loss of funding to the Council.
-In addition, the Government's "Fair Funding" review of its national distribution formulae adds further uncertainty to the Council's financial outlook

-(although now further postponed until the next Parliament).
-In addition, the Government intends to review the way integrated health/social care is funded and again the timing and detail of this remains unclear.
+However, LB Richmond, already characterised by historic low levels of Government funding, has been one of the worst hit authorities over this period and is one of the few boroughs potentially affected by the Government's proposal to introduce negative Revenue Support Grant (removed for 2019/20 to 2024/25 but uncertainty remains for future years) i.e. a further loss of funding to the Council.
+In addition, the Government's "Fair Funding" review of its national distribution formulae adds further uncertainty to the Council's financial outlook (although now further postponed until the next Parliament).
+In addition, the Government intends to review the way integrated health/ social care is funded and again the timing and detail of this remains unclear.
 The Council will continue to engage with Government on consultations to ensure the best possible outcomes for the Borough.
+The Council has for the first time in 2024/25 benefited from a funding guarantee grant to ensure grant funding increased by at least 4% between years.